boiler23/jelly/README.md

 ## Frameworks/Libraries used
 - ANTLR for generating the lexer/parser/parse tree
 - Compose Desktop for the editor UI
-- Kotlin Coroutines to organise concurrency
+- Kotlin Coroutines to organize concurrency
 - JUnit, kotest & mmock for unit testing